johnvilsack/python-notes/docs/the-basics.md

 # Python Basics

 You don't need to write Python.
 You just need to recognize what AI gives you.
+Here's a brief overview just to give you a feel for what you're working with.

 ## What Python Looks Like